jexmarc/asdocwikijs/searching-guns.md

 > **Include/Exclude Keywords**
 >
-> Refine your search by including or excluding keywords.
+> Refine your search by including or excluding [keywords].

 > **Sorting**
 >